The national minimum wage (NMW), as well as minimum wages in some other sectors, will increase with effect from 1 March 2023.

-Employers in SD9: Wholesale and Retail Sector will have to increase their minimum rates (which depends on the job category, but starts at R23,19).
-Employers in the SD1: Contract Cleaning Sector will also have to increase their minimum rates, starting at R23,27).
+Employers in SD9: Wholesale and Retail Sector will have to increase their minimum rates (which depends on the job category, the lowest of which is in line with the national NMW at R25,42 per hour).
+Employers in the SD1: Contract Cleaning Sector will also have to increase their minimum rates to a R27,97 minimum in metropolitan areas and R25,50 in certain rural areas).
 More details can be found in the Government Gazette (GG) – click here.

 Are benefits included?

 Employers are reminded that the way that they structure a remuneration package is restricted.
-The NMW excludes allowances that are paid to enable employees to work (such as transport and equipment), or payment in kind (such as board or accommodation), as well as bonuses, tips or food.
-So, for example, one cannot argue that you pay an employee less than the minimum wage because you contribute to their uniform or provide them with meals.
+The NMW excludes allowances that are paid to enable employees to work (such as transport and equipment), or payment in kind (such as board or accommodation), as well as bonuses, tips or food (e.g. one cannot argue that you pay an employee less than the minimum wage because you contribute to their uniform or provide them with meals).